Davidevlops/JS-DSA/graph-algorithms.md

 Bellman-Ford Algorithm: Bellman-Ford Algorithm finds the shortest path from a single starting point (the source node) to all other nodes in a graph.
 Its key advantage and differentiator is that it can handle graphs where edge weights can be negative.

+Furthermore, and crucially, Bellman-Ford can detect the presence of negative weight cycles—a cycle where the total sum of the edge weights is negative.
+Such a cycle is a problem because you could traverse it infinitely, making the total path cost negatively infinite.